 Home : Windows Reviews : Joyce

-Company Information: Joyce is based out of Berea, Ohio and is mostly a regional distributor.
+Joyce Windows is based out of Berea, Ohio and is mostly a regional manufacturer.
 The one caveat to this is their relationship with Zen Windows.
-Zen has branches throughout the eastern half of the country and sells the Heritage series.
+Zen has branches throughout the eastern half of the country and sells the Joyce Heritage series.
 This has given the company a much bigger profile nationally in the past five years.
-As Zen continues to up their profile, I'm assuming so to will Joyce.
+As Zen continues to up their profile, I'm assuming so too will Joyce.
+Scroll down for our consumer Joyce Windows reviews.

-Joyce And Zen Windows: As I stated before, Zen Windows sells the Joyce in many of their branches - labelled as the Nirvana series (and sometimes as the Lotus series).
-The Heritage is typically priced out almost the exact same as the Soft-Lite Classic window.
+Joyce And Zen Windows: As stated above, Zen Windows sells the Joyce Heritage series in many of their branches - most often labelled as the Nirvana series (although sometimes as the Lotus series).
+The Heritage is typically priced out very close to the Soft-Lite Classic window.

-Overall Rating: Joyce Windows gets a 4.3 out of 5 stars based on 18 reviews below.
+Overall Rating: Joyce Windows gets a 4.3 out of 5 stars based on 22 consumer reviews below.

 Get Our Recommended Window List